Fire-Dragon-DoL/shark/README.md

 ### Successful Authentication

-A successful authentication results in a response with `{ "success": true }` inside the body.
+A successful authentication results in a response with a token that can be used to authorize following requests.

-This is not very useful and should be expanded to return some kind of token to authorize following requests.
+This part of the code should be expanded:
+- Possibility to use JWT
+- Token should be stored and decide if multiple tokens are allowed to support multiple devices being signed in at the same time
+- Some form of code to blacklist JWT that have been compromised

 ## Environment Variables